KhojaDawg/kj-bevy-realistic-sun/examples/README.md

 name | description
 -----|------------
-`minimal` | Demonstrates the bare minimum setup needed for the library to work.
+[`minimal`](minimal.rs) | Demonstrates the bare minimum setup needed for the library to work.
 Renders some primitives on a flat plane with a fast-moving sun controlled by the library to show that it works.
+[`control`](control.rs) | Complex example with direct control over the `Environment` parameters and a display showing their current values, so you can see how the light behavior changes with different values.
+Try setting the latitude very close to maximum or minimum and seeing how the sun moves through the sky at different times of year